alibaba/anyproxy/docs-src/en/README.md

   * Settings -> Security & Location > Encryption & credentials -> Install from storage, and find your CA file to install
   * Settings -> Security -> Install from SD card, and find you CA file to install

-As we konw, there are several file extensions of CA file which may not recognised by all kinds of Android OS.
+As we known, there are several file extensions of CA file which may not be recognised by all kinds of Android.
 The .crt file is the most popular, and a few systems only support .cer file such as OPPO R15.
-In AnyProxy, you can choose what type of file you need before installing the root CA to your devices.
+In AnyProxy, you can choose the type of file you need before installing the root CA to your devices.

 ### config iOS/Android proxy server